Our Commitment to Accessibility

 Accessibility Limitations

-● While keyboard navigation is mostly available, tab focus sequence is not fully intuitive or visible in some sections.
+• Keyboard Navigation: While mostly available, tab focus sequences may not be fully intuitive or visible in some sections.

-● Page headers may not follow ideal hierarchy.
+• Page Hierarchy: Certain headers may not follow ideal structural hierarchy, impacting screen reader interpretation.

-● Some isolated components may not pass ideal colour contrast standards.
+• Color Contrast: Some isolated UI components may not meet optimal contrast standards.

-In addition, our Help Guides and Website are progressively making changes to ensure that all users are able to access and benefit from our content.
+We are progressively addressing these issues and aim to improve compliance in future releases.
+Additionally, we are enhancing our Help Guides and Website to ensure all users can access and benefit from our content.

-As InteDashboard is an authoring software, Instructor users have the ability to upload their own content.
-It is the user’s responsibility to ensure the content they generate is accessible.
+As InteDashboard is an authoring platform, instructors can upload and create their own content.
+It is the user’s responsibility to ensure that any materials they generate or share are accessible to all learners.

 Feedback